 What can Prince Harry to do treat his hair loss?

 He can choose a number of treatments.
-Assuming he is diagnosed with male pattern hair loss he can pick between Finasteride or Minoxidil or choose both.
-These medications will help to prevent any further hair loss and thicken his existing hairs.
+Assuming he is diagnosed with male pattern baldness he can pick between Finasteride or Minoxidil or choose both.
+These medications will help to prevent any further hair loss and thicken his existing hair.

 If Prince Harry chooses a hair transplant- how much will it cost?